 Reserves are split between discretionary and earmarked reserves to recognise these decisions taken and also the availability of funds should any unplanned or unexpected liabilities or expenditure arise.
-The impact of various reserve movements and earmarking of funds is that the uncommitted General Fund reserve has increased by £7.1m to £32.0m as at 31 March 2020 from the previous year (see Note 7: Transfers to/(from) Earmarked Reserves).
-The uncommitted balance represents 28.1% (22.8% 2018/19) of the Council's annual budgeted net expenditure and is considered sufficient to manage financial risks in the short term.
+The impact of various reserve movements and earmarking of funds is that the uncommitted General Fund reserve has increased by £7.3m to £32.1m as at 31 March 2020 from the previous year (see Note 7: Transfers to/(from) Earmarked Reserves).
+The uncommitted balance represents 28.2% of the Council's annual budgeted net expenditure and is considered sufficient to manage financial risks in the short term.

 The Council uses its reserves on an annual basis to support delivery of frontline services.
-This is based on money being available from the anticipated income and growth achieved from the Council's long-term investments.
+This is based on money being available from the anticipated income and growth achieved from the Council's longterm investments.

 The value of the Council's long-term investments, which are quite separate from its usable reserves, represent the money that has been invested by the Council for long-term return.
-The decrease in value is attributable to COVID-19 as world economies ground to a halt at the end of the financial year and a cash withdrawal to meet the cash flow requirements of the Council.
+The increase in value is measured in terms of income generated by those investments and a change in their value reflected by unrealised gains, plus any injection of new money by the Council during the year.
 More information is outlined in the 'Long-Term Investments' section on page 15.